 How did I create Quagga Qemu Image with EIGRP Support

-I installed Linux Core 7.2 to Qemu virtual machine and remastered Core for sending output to a serial port according to this tutorial.
+I installed Linux Core 7.2 to Qemu virtual machine and remastered Core for sending output to a serial port according to this article.
 I download Quagga version which supports EIGRP from github and I installed it from source.
 Afterwards I created Linux Core Quagga extension.
 I did not submit Quagga extension to Tinycore repository for following reasons.
 Firstly, EIGRP daemon has not been yet merged to the main branch of Quagga.
 A current Quagga version with EIGRP support on released on github is based on the old Quagga version 0.99.24-rc1.
 Secondly, Zebra daemon responsible for putting routes into Linux routing table occasionally does not install received routes although routes are presented in EIGRP topology table.

 Finally I installed Core extensions such as tcpdump, ipv6, netfilter etc. and enabled forwarding IPv4 and IPv6 packets between interfaces.
 The list of installed extensions can be checked with the command: